Newcastle Rugby League: History

 The 1930s saw the emergence of the Coalfields teams (such as Cessnock Goannas in 1930).
 Football games were first broadcast on the radio in this decade, but only after considerable debate by Newcastle Rugby League.
-The record score was established in this decade on the 27th July 1939, when Northern Suburbs defeated Morpeth-East Maitland 127-16.
+The record score was established in this decade on 27 July 1939, when Northern Suburbs defeated Morpeth-East Maitland 127–16.
 North winger Alf Fairhall scored 11 tries and kicked 14 goals, with the game called off 20 minutes early.

 The Country Rugby League (CRL) formed in 1934 and became the governing body for the sport of rugby league in areas of New South Wales outside the Sydney metropolitan area, such as Newcastle.

 In the mid 1950s,the major football clubs were opening large licensed Social Clubs.
 Bar and poker machine revenue from these clubs provided a new source of cash to fund and develop the game.
 Also in this era, the 'six-yard rule' was introduced to keep both the attacking and defending teams from being within three yards of the play the ball.

 Prior to 1960, if the minor premiers were defeated in the playoffs, they then had the right to challenge the winner of the final to a grand final match.
 The Second Division competition started in 1960 with nine teams, growing to 23 for the 1961 season.
 Macquarie also entered the league in 1960.
 In 1962, the local Television station (NBN 3) began transmitting to Newcastle audiences.

 From 1963 to 1965, the Newcastle representative team won 15 consecutive matches, including wins in three Country Championships and wins against South Africa and France, and the famous victories in the State Cup.
 This Cup, in which Sydney teams played NSW Country Divisional teams in a knockout competition, was launched in 1964 by the NSWRL.
 Newcastle defeated South Sydney, North Sydney, the all-conquering St George and Parramatta to win the Cup.
 This side featured names such as Terry Pannowitz, Allan Buman, and Dave Brown (captain).

 In 1968, the Central Newcastle club relocated from the inner-city to Charlestown and became Central-Charlestown, popularly known as 'The Butcher Boys'.

 During the 1970s, the ten District clubs engaged in an impressive line-up of high profile Captain/Coaches.
 Great Britain international Terry Clawson (South Newcastle), immortal and Australian international Johnny Raper (Western Suburbs), Australian international Brian 'Chicka' Moore (Macquarie) and Australian international Alan Thomson (Lakes United), to name a few.
 In 1971, the 'six tackle rule' was introduced.
 In 1978, foundation club Northern Suburbs became North Newcastle after it enlarged its district to include Raymond Terrace and Nelson Bay.